‘Stranger Things’ Season 2: Release Date, A New Monster, Eleven Returning

 A post shared by @strangerthingstv on

 Stranger Things Season 2 will also feature new cast.
-The Goonies Sean Astin, Aliens star Paul Reiser and Danish actress Linnea Berthelsen have been added to the second season; however known were featured in the trailer.
+The Goonies Sean Astin, Aliens star Paul Reiser, and Danish actress Linnea Berthelsen have been added to the second season.

-Dr. Martin Brenner who seems to have been killed by the Demogorgon will be returning for the second season.
+Dr. Martin Brenner, who seems to have been killed by the Demogorgon, will be returning for the second season.

-13-year-old girl Max, who is portrayed by Sadie Sink and hyped as the new Eleven will appear in Season 2.
-The characters step brother Billy will be played by Dacre Montgomery.
+13-year-old girl Max, who is portrayed by Sadie Sink and hyped as the new Eleven, will appear in Season 2.
+The character’s step brother, Billy, will be played by Dacre Montgomery.
 Brett Gelman will play a “a disgraced journalist-turned-conspiracy theorist who is investigating a cold case,” according to Digital Spy.

-While there are rumors that Millie Bobby Brown will play a small role as Eleven in Season 2, the co-creator Matt Duffer confirms that she will return and fans will get to know a lot more about the character.
-Duffer spoke about the return of Eleven in an interview with Entertainment Weekly last month:
+While there are rumors that Millie Bobby Brown will play a small role as Eleven in Season 2, the co-creator Matt Duffer confirms that she will return, and fans will get to know a lot more about the character.
+Duffer spoke about the return of Eleven in an interview with Entertainment Weekly last month.

 “I want people to know that she’s back and she’s a major part of the season and not know how or why,” says co-creator Matt Duffer.
 “We do get into her story and backstory.
 We learn about where she came from and how she came into the world and the program that resulted in her.”